argilla-io/argilla/argilla/docs/how_to_guides/user.md

     Only users with the `owner` role can manage (create, retrieve, delete) other users.

+## Initial users and credentials

+Depending on [your Argilla deployment](../getting_started/quickstart.md), the initial user with the `owner` role will vary.

+* If you deploy on the Hugging Face Hub, the initial user will correspond to the Space owner (your personal account).
+The API key is automatically generated and can be copied from the "Settings" section of the UI.
+* If you deploy with Docker, the default values for the environment variables are: USERNAME: argilla, PASSWORD: 12345678, API_KEY: argilla.apikey.

 For the new users, the username and password are set during the creation process.
-The API key is automatically generated and can be copied from the "Settings" section of the UI.
+The API key can be copied from the "Settings" section of the UI.

 !!! info "Main Class"